 A document that customers need to present to their data center provider to establish the physical cross-connect from their data center services to their Port.
 The LOA is provided via the Megaport Portal when a customer provisions a new Port.

-An optical interface standard for small form-factor pluggables (SFPs) that can deliver 10 Gbps over roughly 10km.
-Our standard for delivery of 10 Gbps ports.
+An optical interface standard for a small form-factor pluggable (SFP) that can deliver 10 Gbps over roughly 10km.
+Megaport’s standard for delivery of 10 Gbps ports.
 See LX for the 1 Gbps equivalent.
 Uses 1310nm wavelength.

 label-switched path (LSP)